 Born in Balol, near Dholka, on 9 November 1802 (Kartik sud Punam, Samvat 1859), Devidan was a changed boy.
 After having Shivji's darshan his mind became constantly drawn towards devotion.
-Even his mother, Benjiba, noticed the change in him.
+Even his mother, Benjiba, began to notice the change in him.

-Around this time, Shriji Maharaj came to Balol after completing a yagna in nearby Jetalpur.
+Just around this time, Shriji Maharaj came to Balol after having completed a yagna in nearby Jetalpur.
 The townspeople gathered around Maharaj's bullock cart for darshan.
 They insisted that he stay.